 - You can expect that the classes that extend an abstract class have many common methods or fields, or require access modifiers other than public (such as protected and private).

 Consider using interfaces if any of these statements apply to your situation:

 - A class can implement more than one interface.
-It is called multiple inheritance.
+It is called multiple inheritances.

-- You want to specify the behavior of a particular data type, but not concerned about who implements its behavior.
+- You want to specify the behaviour of a particular data type, but not concerned about who implements its behaviour.